markreha/playspringboot/README.md

 6) For Heroku if you are using a version greater than Java 8 you will need to add a file named system.properties to the root of your project with the following setting:
     - java.runtime.version=[VERSION OF JAVA]
 7) Setup Heroku:
-	- Create a new project and use GitHub deployment
+	- Create a new project and use GitHub deployment.
+	- Add the JawsDB MySQL database.
+Update the database configuration in the Spring Boot application.properties files.
+		- NOTE: although not tested it is possible this step is optional on Heroku for Spring Boot
-	- If you are encrypting properties values then you will need to set a secret named JASYPT_ENCRYPTOR_PASSWORD to your secret key
+	- If you are encrypting properties values then you will need to set a secret named JASYPT_ENCRYPTOR_PASSWORD with your Jasper encryption secret key
 	- Click the Deploy tab.
 Click the Manual Deploy button to manually do a build.
 Click the Enable Automatic Deploys to enable the CI/CD build pipeline.
+	- Open the app.
-	- If you app did not start then use the Heroku CLI and run the following commands:
+	- If your app did not start then use the Heroku CLI and run the following commands:
 		- heroku login
 		- heroku ps:scale web=1 -a [APP_NAME]
 	- Test by going to [HEROKU_URL]/hello/test2